-- Look out for and attend BSI seminars and training courses on the revision or introduction. - Review your current approach to process as contained in the draft and identify the gaps. - Create an implementation plan and monitor progress. - Continually check BSI's dedicated web pages for the latest news and resources.
+- Look out for and attend BSI seminars and training courses on the revision or introduction - Review your current approach to process as contained in the draft and identify the gaps. - Create an implementation plan and monitor progress. - Continually check BSI's dedicated web pages for the latest news and resources.

-Visit our website to find out the latest status www.bsigroup.com.my or Click Here
+Visit our website to find out the latest status www.bsigroup.com/isorevisions